top of page

 What is Responsive:

 Responsive answers the question “Can I rely on you to respond to me emotionally?
-Responsive partners are sensitive, accepting, and caring of needs.
-They let you know that your feelings have impact and that they want to respond to your feelings.
+Responsive partners demonstrate sensitivity, acceptance, and care towards their partner's needs, acknowledging the impact of their feelings and expressing a desire to respond empathetically.

 What is Engaged:

 Engaged answers the question “Do I know you will value me and stay close?”
-Engaged partners are attentive and present.
-They show engagement that only a loved one gives us.
+Engaged partners are attentive and present, displaying a level of involvement and closeness that reflects deep emotional connection and commitment.
 Engaged partners gaze longer, touch more, stay close, and lean in.

-We feel safe to rely on attachment to a partner who is Accessible, Responsive, and Engaged.
+The ARE framework emphasizes the importance of feeling safe to rely on attachment to a partner who embodies these qualities.

-John Gottman (Founder of the Gottman Institute, Researcher of Marital Stability and Divorce) did extensive research focused on understanding the traits of relationships that can help predict whether a couple will stay together or separate.
-John Gottman called couples who practice the ARE as “Master Couples.”
+John Gottman, founder of the Gottman Institute, conducted extensive research on marital stability and divorce, identifying couples who practice the ARE as "Master Couples."
 John Gottman observed that couples who are high in ARE exhibit the following patterns in conflict:

-• Even when they disagree, Accessible partners express interest and remain curious with each other.
+• Accessible partners maintain curiosity and interest, communicating their presence and openness.
 Accessible partners verbally and/or nonverbally communicate “I am here with you.
 I am open to this moment and experience with you.”

-• Responsive partners remain gentle in conflict and ask “help me to understand your point of view?
+• Responsive partners approach conflict gently, seeking to understand their partner's perspective.
+Responsive partners ask “help me to understand your point of view?
 I want to understand and respond.”

-• Engaged partners are willing to repair negative interactions and trust to see it through.
+• Engaged partners prioritize repair and trust, expressing confidence in overcoming challenges together.
 Engaged partners say “I know we will get through this.
 We will figure it out together.”

 Relationship Attachment Quiz